Acceleration of enzymatic catalysis by active hydrodynamic fluctuations

 The variation of $\Pmax$ indicates that the active noise affects the reaction by effectively modifying the energy barrier.
 To confirm this, we construct an effective potential from the probability distribution as: $V(q) =-\ln{[P(q)/P(0)]}$, and compare the effective barrier $\Ebeff \equiv V(0)-V(\qmax)$ with the thermal barrier.
-A decrease in $\Ebeff (< \EB)$ is clearly observed for small and intermediate $\tauA$~(Fig.~\ref{fig:probability}D), where enhancement of $\kappa$ is naturally expected.
-While $\Ebeff$ traces the same non-monotonic behaviour of $\Pmax$, it helps us to identify a crossover timescale $\tauc$ above which $\Ebeff >\EB$, and the reaction becomes even slower than a pure thermal case.
-Thus, $\tauc$ provides us a natural threshold to discern between ``fast'' ($\tauA<\tauc$) and ``slow'' ($\tauA>\tauc$) active noise, \ie the background hydrodynamic fluctuations.
+A decrease in $\Ebeff (< \EB)$ is clearly observed for small and intermediate $\tauA$~(Fig.~\ref{fig:probability}\sb{d}), where enhancement of $\kappa$ is naturally expected.
+While $\Ebeff$ traces the same non-monotonic behavior of $\Pmax$, it helps us to identify a crossover timescale $\tauc$ above which $\Ebeff >\EB$, and the reaction becomes even slower than a pure thermal case.
+Thus, $\tauc$ provides us a natural threshold to discern between {\em fast} ($\tauA<\tauc$) and {\em slow} ($\tauA>\tauc$) active noise, \ie the background hydrodynamic fluctuations.
+Similar patterns are observed for a larger activation barrier, $\EB=10\kBT$, with the lowest $\Ebeff$ at $\tauA\approx 50\tau_0$ and crossover at $\tauc\approx 10^5\tau_0$~(Fig.~\ref{fig:probability}\sb{e}-\sb{g}), thereby confirming that the non-monotonic enhancement of the reaction by active fluctuations is a general hallmark.

 Next, we examine the effect of the active noise strength $\sigA$ on the reaction rate $\kappa$.
-We find that $\sigA$ enhances the effect of $\tauA$ on $\kappa$ as we plot it relative to the thermal reaction rate $\kappaT$ as a function of the scaled correlation time $\tauA/\tauc$~(Fig.~\ref{fig:NS-AF}A).
-Evidently, $\kappa$ becomes faster against the ``fast'' background and slower against the ``slow'' background.
-Note that $\tauc$ increases with $\sigA$ (Fig.~\ref{fig:NS-AF}A Inset), demonstrating that larger $\sigA$ allows a longer window of $\tauA$ for reaction rate enhancement.
+We find that $\sigA$ enhances the effect of $\tauA$ on $\kappa$ as we plot it relative to the thermal reaction rate $\kappaT$ as a function of the scaled correlation time $\tauA/\tauc$~(Fig.~\ref{fig:NS-AF}\sb{a}).
+Evidently, $\kappa$ becomes faster against the fast background and slower against the slow background.
+Note that $\tauc$ increases with $\sigA$ (Fig.~\ref{fig:NS-AF}\sb{a} Inset), demonstrating that larger $\sigA$ allows a longer window of $\tauA$ for reaction rate enhancement.